 The problem here is that some schools founded after 1868 can have the same functions.

-What most classical schools that have combat in mind have in common is using kata as a teaching method.
-And it is kata that helps distinguish the classical Japanese Martial art from the budo forms it gave birth to.
+What most classical schools have in common is using kata as a teaching method.
+And it is the reliance of kata as a training method that helps distinguish the classical Japanese Martial arts from the budo forms it gave birth to.
 In most modern budo the kata is looked at as a bit of a museum piece.
 Something not so dynamic and useful for martial training.

-The Japanese bushi were trained to deal with battle and the lifestyle of a warrior.
+The bushi were trained to deal with battle and the lifestyle of a warrior.

 We should not separate the warrior from the battle.
 Even outside of the war-zone there were dangers for the bushi, therefore there was an emphasis on mental, physical and spiritual training.

 That death is the way of the samurai is not only that one gets killed, but that one is killing others.
+Death is impermanence and that is a main issue for a warrior.
+Nothing remaining the same is a crucial idea in a grand battle or even a duel.
 This is an important aspect and concerns the spiritual training for bushi.
 Having this power or ability to kill and knowing when to use it allows the warrior to show compassion or mercy.

 These morals are honed by interacting with others in training.
 Training with others is really the only effective way to gain skill in dealing with attacks.